Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Connection to other theories

 \subsection{Petrov--Galerkin methods}

 The standard Petrov--Galerkin method (\textsf{PG} in Figure~\ref{fig:connections}) is obtained when $\dim \mbbV_m=\dim \mbbU_n$.
-Indeed, under this stipulation, the (Fortin) Assumption~\ref{assumpt:Fortin} implies the discrete inf-sup condition~\eqref{eq:discrete_infsup} with constant $\widehat{\gamma}=\gamma_B/C_\Pi\,$, where $\gamma_B$ is the bounded-below constant of~$B$ and $C_\Pi$ the boundedness constant of the Fortin operator~$\Pi$.
+Indeed, under this stipulation, the (Fortin) Assumption~\ref{assumpt:Fortin} implies the well-known \emph{discrete inf-sup condition} (see, e.g., \cite{ErnGueBOOK2004,ErnGueCR2016}) with \emph{discrete inf-sup constant} $\widehat{\gamma}=\gamma_B/C_\Pi\,$, where $\gamma_B$ is the bounded-below constant of~$B$ and $C_\Pi$ the boundedness constant of the Fortin operator~$\Pi$.
 Therefore, $(r_m,w_n)\mapsto \dual{B^* r_m,w_n}$ corresponds to an invertible square system, so that~\eqref{eq:mixed_discrete_b} implies $r_m=0$, while~\eqref{eq:mixed_discrete_a} reduces to the standard (linear) Petrov--Galerkin form:

 The quasi-optimality result of Corollary~\ref{cor:rm=0} applies in this situation (since~$r_m = 0$), resulting in the constant

 This coincides with the recent result obtained by Stern~\cite{SteNM2015}.
 Historically, the first quasi-optimality analysis for the PG~method was carried out in the pioneering work of Babu\v{s}ka~\cite{BabNM1971} who obtained the classical result~$C = 1 + M_B / \widehat{\gamma}$.